 I couldn’t agree more, especially when you find yourself in an emergency situation out in the great outdoors.

 How would you survive pitch darkness and cold as ice night? – Start a fire pit!

 Thanks to human intelligence – a high quality Ferro rod that’s greater than a magnifying glass and bow drill kit come to light.

-For emergency situations out in the great outdoors, a Ferro rod can be the difference between freezing and survival.
-A Ferro rod is a vital piece of gear to have on any trip, because it is the most reliable, easiest way to start a fire even in extreme weather conditions or with exposure to water.
+This rod can be the difference between freezing and survival.
+It’s a vital piece of gear to have on any trip because it’s the most reliable, easiest way to start a fire, even in extreme weather conditions or with exposure to water.

-The best Ferro rod in this product round-up is the Holtzman’s Gorilla Survival Wood Handle Ferro Rod, as it can be used to start over 12,000 fires and comes with an entire fire starter kit, complete with the Ferro rod and well-crafted natural wooden handle, a scraper, and a paracord lanyard.
-This is a long-lasting, easy-to-use Ferro rod that promises to work in any condition.
+The best Ferro rod in this product round-up is the Holtzman’s Gorilla Survival Wood Handle Ferro Rod.
+It can be used to start over 12,000 fires, comes with an entire fire starter kit, complete with the Ferro rod and well-crafted natural wooden handle, a scraper, and a paracord lanyard.
+Thus, a long-lasting, easy-to-use rod that promises to work in any condition.

 |Best Overall||Holtzman’s Gorilla Survival Wood Handle Ferro Rod||

 |Runner Up||überleben Zünden ferro rod||

 |Best Budget Option||Swiss Safe 5-in-1 Fire Starter||

 |Light My Fire Swedish FireSteel 2.0 Army Strike Fire Starter with Emergency Whistle||